Artist

 Annette Mangaard

-Annette Mangaard has written, and directed fifteen films in more than a decade as an independent filmmaker.
-She has received a Gemini Nomination for Best Director of a Documentary for her one hour film, GENERAL IDEA: ART, AIDS, AND THE FIN DE SIECLE (for TVO, Bravo, SCN, Knowledge) which premiered at Hot Doc’s in Toronto then went on to garner accolades at festivals in Vancouver, Mexico City, Buenos Aires, and Asolo - Italy (among others).
+Mangaard’s film SUZY LAKE: PLAYING WITH TIME premiered in November 2014 at the Art Gallery of Ontario, continuing as part of the INTRODUCING SUZY LAKE exhibition.
+In 2008, Mangaard was nominated for a Gemini for Best Director of a Documentary for her one hour documentary, GENERAL IDEA: ART, AIDS, AND THE FIN DE SIECLE (for TVO, Bravo, SCN, Knowledge) about the celebrated Canadian artists collective which premiered at Hot Doc’s in Toronto then went on to garner accolades at the Vancouver International Festival, DOCSDF Mexican Documentary Film Festival and Asolo International Art Film Festival in Italy.

 Artist Code: 504